begmaroman/go-micro-boilerplate/README.md

 # Go Micro Boilerplate

-This is the example with clear architecture/structure of the project based on [GoLang][go] programming language and micro-services.
+This is the example of the project based on [GoLang][go] programming language and micro-services with clear architecture/structure.

+You may see as simple project that provides CRUD operations related to the user entity.
+The project written in [GoLang][go] programming language.
+Microservices architecture is used.

+There are two microservices, one web service that exposes REST API, and the second one is the RPC microservice that implements functionality to work with users.
+Once a user sends an HTTP request to the web service, it handles the incoming request, prepares data and calls the RPC service through RPC request.

 [Go Micro][gomicro] framework provides the core requirements for distributed systems development including RPC and Event driven communication.